Secrets from a former Colorado Springs on-site builder sales representative

 (If you are interested in the back-story about working on-site for builders, I think you will enjoy this piece, starting about paragraph # 4….))

 Analysis paralysis?
 On the topic of Too Much Good Information to Process, nowhere does it apply more suitably than weighing the mind-numbing builder quagmire of lot selection, structural options, upgrades, design studio choices and way more.
 What they are seeking to offer is a competitive and wide range of selections, while making varying and targeted levels of profit on each.
 The deep water comes when trying to compare all of these things, often paired in a way that gives the builder the greatest advantage.
 This makes sense, but who’s there for you?

 Studies show that when you have no one on your side of the desk when visiting Colorado builders, you usually won’t save a dime, no matter how savvy.
 In fact, buying a home without a Realtor on your side can cost you more, due in part to the complexity of options pricing.
 The next consideration beyond the topic of ‘options confusion’ is negotiation.
 Builders know how to strike the best deal for themselves – they do it every day.
 The average buyer, on the other hand, may only negotiate a new home purchase a few times in a lifetime, and is therefore at a predictable disadvantage.

 Note: I have seen buyers create elaborate spreadsheets to compare the dizzying options and pricing models between four or five builders.
 This is not uncommon, and on-site agents actually respect the technique when buyers employ it.
-However, having been on the “selling side,” I can tell you that 99% still miss the big picture in a handful of areas, simply because they don’t do this every day.
+However, having been on the “selling side,” I can tell you that 95% still miss the big picture in many critical areas of comparison, simply because they don’t do this every day.

-Thanks for reading this.
-What it means is that you want to be the most educated homebuyer that you possibly can be.
-If you need help in sorting out builders and details, I’m just a phone call away.
+Thanks for reading!
+If you need help in sorting out builders and details, I’m just a phone call away at 719-761-0546.